-Receivables from affiliates of \$18 million are included in "Other receivables, net" on our Statement of Financial Condition at March 31, 2022.
-At March 31, 2022, RJ&A had purchased \$40 million of receivables related to trailing commissions from mutual funds and annuity products from RJFS.
+Receivables from affiliates of \$34 million are included in "Other receivables, net" on our Statement of Financial Condition at March 31, 2024.
+In addition, at March 31, 2024, RJ&A had purchased \$33 million of receivables related to trailing commissions from mutual funds and annuity products from RJFS, which are recorded in "Other receivables, net" on the Statement of Financial Condition.

-Of the total \$1.68 billion "Loans and payables to affiliates, net" on our Statement of Financial Condition at March 31, 2022, \$1.67 billion related to an intercompany loan and interest payable to our Parent, which we have invested in cash and cash equivalents on its behalf or otherwise deployed in our normal business activities.
+Of the total \$1.33 billion "Loans and payables to affiliates, net" balance on our Statement of Financial Condition at March 31, 2024, \$1.31 billion related to an intercompany loan and interest payable to our Parent, which we have invested in cash and cash equivalents on its behalf or otherwise deployed in our normal business activities.
 The remaining balance includes amounts payable for related party transactions conducted in the normal course of business.